Tech-Curriculums/Command-Line-Interface-101/CLI-101/Gitting-Started/README.md

 **free webhosting, complementary of Github**

-Notes: while it may take up to 10 minutes to load changes, it is usually updates instantaneously.
+Notes: while it may take up to 10 minutes to load changes, it is usually updates :zap: instantaneously.

 ### Topics: